 Allow cakes to cool, gently remove from pans, then frost

-Place softened butter, 4 tablespoons buttermilk zest, sea salt and 4 cups powdered sugar into a bowl and mix well.
+Place softened butter, 4 tablespoons buttermilk, orange zest, sea salt and 4 cups powdered sugar into a bowl and mix well.
 If frosting is not quite thick enough add more powdered sugar (up to a cup, I usually end up using almost 5 cups).
 If it's too thick add just a little more buttermilk, one tablespoon at a time.
 When frosting is desired consistency, frost cooled cake

 Place one layer on cake plate, frost the top generously.
 Add more layers, repeat.
 Then frost the sides sparingly, allowing parts of the cake show through.